queenisabaer/wishlist/README.md

 ## Design

 ### Wireframes
 Due to lack of time, some of the originally planned features that can be seen on the wireframe had to be deleted or implemented differently.
-A detailed description of the existing features can be found [here](#features).
+A detailed description of the existing features how they differ from the wireframes can be found [here](#features).

 <details>
 <summary> Home </summary>